prathik/Google-Login/README.md

 2. Define **ONLY_AlLOW** with the domain name that you want to allow.
 For all Google users, change it to *@gmail.com* if you want to allow only  google apps specific users change it to *@yourdomain.com*.

-3. If you need a seperate base path, then change the **BASE_PATH**, generally no change is required for this.
+3. If you need a separate base path, then change the **BASE_PATH**, generally no change is required for this.

 Edit login-page.php to change how the page the redirects to Google/has a button to authenticate to be changed.